baiqidi/aflnet/docs/overlay_scheduler_code_overview.md

 preserving AFLNet’s original heuristics.
-When targeting a specific IPSM state, `choose_seed()` now passes the state’s candidate list through `overlay_pick_next()` and advances the state-local index based on the item actually chosen.【F:afl-fuzz.c†L651-L745】
+When targeting a specific IPSM state, `choose_seed()` now passes the state’s candidate list through `overlay_pick_next()` and advances the state-local index based on the item actually chosen.【F:afl-fuzz.c†L651-L745】 The new `-G <mode>` command-line flag selects the clustering strategy at runtime (`state`, `none`, or `shingle`), forwarding the choice to the overlay module so experiments can flip policies without recompilation.【F:afl-fuzz.c†L8065-L8098】【F:afl-fuzz.c†L8836-L9152】

 Queue lifecycle hooks call `overlay_queue_prepare_entry()` when new items are added and `overlay_queue_release_entry()` during teardown so that the overlay